 Although a stronger Pound will make UK property more expensive on the international scene, this effect will be offset by renewed confidence in a Tory administration whose purpose is to provide an attractive economic, political and socially-aware environment for these buyers.

 We will have controlled immigration to provide the much-needed manpower to run commerce and social services for the future.
+This will aid the property and land markets as it will fuel demand.

-And now that uncertainty is consigned to the dustbin, my prediction is that a tide of money will flow in to this country.
+And now that uncertainty is consigned to the dustbin, my prediction is that a tide of money will flow into this country.

 Junk into gold